feltus/Working_with_Human_Genome_Data_on_Palmetto2/README.md

 # Working_with_Human_Genome_Data_on_Palmetto2

-# Computational Lab: Working with Human Genome Data on a Linux Cluster.
+# Computational Practice: Working with Human Genome Data on a Linux Cluster.

 # Overview
 In this lab, you will obtain and process human genome files on the Palmetto2 HPC cluster.
 Using a remote, high-performance computer is the best way to process huge genomics datasets that will not fit on your laptop.
 When you log in to the cluster, you will enter a "bash shell" enivironment that allows you to enter Linux comands (e.g. ls, pwd, mkdir, etc.) that are then executed by the Linux operating system (OS).
 By performing real bioinformatics tasks on real genomics data, you will gain experience using Linux to solve complex computational biology problems.
 It takes years to get good at this, and the more effort you put into learning the technical langauge of bash, the better scientist you will become :).